Acorn House sits at the foot of Table Mountain

 Malarial protection recommended: No

-Medical care: There is a Medi Clinic about a 10 min drive away Acorn House.
+Medical care: There is a Medi Clinic about a 10 min drive from Acorn House.

-Security measures: There is always a staff member on duty until 11pm.
+Security measures: A staff member is always on duty until 11pm.
 After 11pm the front door is locked and guests returning after this time are given a key to let themselves in.
 There isn't a security guard on site but the area is generally patrolled by the police.

-Fire safety: Fire extinguishers are placed strategically around the building.
+Fire safety: Fire extinguishers are placed around the building.

 Disabled access: On Request

-Laundry facilities: A laundry service available at an extra charge.
+Laundry facilities: A laundry service is available at an extra charge.
 Prices vary from between R10 and R20 per piece.
 (50p to just over £1).

-Money: There are no safes in the rooms, except the cottage, which has an electronic safe.
+Money: There are no safes in the rooms, but the cottage has an electronic safe.
 A central safe at reception is available for guest to lock away valuables.
-Currency exchange is not possible here however there are banks and cash point machines in the area.
+Currency exchange is not possible here but there are banks and cash machines in the area.
 Currency exchange is not possible here however there are banks and cash point machines in the area.